 1031 Exchange

-The Prime Mart24 Oct, 2023Real Estate
+Greencanvas724 Oct, 2023Real Estate

 A tax-deferred transaction that is permitted by Section 1031 of the United States Internal Revenue Code is referred to as a 1031 exchange, which is also known as a like-kind exchange.
-If investors reinvest the profits from the sale of certain types of investment or commercial assets into another “like-kind” property, they are able to postpone the payment of capital gains taxes that would otherwise be due on the sale of such properties.
+If investors reinvest the profits from the sale of certain types of investment or commercial assets into another ?like-kind? property, they are able to postpone the payment of capital gains taxes that would otherwise be due on the sale of such properties.
 The fundamental goal of a 1031 exchange is to provide investors with the chance to delay taxes and maintain a greater amount of money invested in productive assets.
 This is done with the intention of encouraging investment and fostering economic growth.

 Recent Profiles